VHellendoorn/Code-LMs/README.md

 ## Datasets

 ### 249GB Multi-Lingual Corpus
 This is the corpus used to train PolyCoder.

+The list of file paths and GitHub commit SHAs that allow reproducing our dataset can be downloaded from: [https://zenodo.org/record/6341643/files/index.zip](https://zenodo.org/record/6341643/files/index.zip).

 The data collection and filtering process is described in detail in [the paper](https://arxiv.org/pdf/2202.13169.pdf) and below.
 The final, filtered dataset statistics are:

 |Language|Repositories|Size(GB)|Files|
 |------|-----|-----|-------|